- Medium-firm feel

 Tempur-Pedic mattresses are widely available to Canadians through approved third-party retailers like Sleep Country, Costco, Leon’s, and the Brick, among other smaller or local mattress vendors.
 Depending on where you buy your Tempur-Pedic, any applicable policies (like the mattress’s sleep trial and return policies) will vary.

-Memory Foam Mattress Starting At $4,499
+Memory Foam Mattress Starting At $4,799

-Entry-Level Tempur-Pedic Mattress
+Tempur-Pedic Bed-in-a-Bag Mattress

 Tempur-Pedic mattresses are available for purchase online and in-store at a wide variety of retailers, including Sleep Country, Costco, and The Brick, as well as smaller, independent mattress stores.
-Tempur-Pedic even has showrooms in select American cities.
+Tempur-Pedic even has standalone showrooms in select American cities.

 READ MORE: How long should a mattress last?